jonnor/ESC-CNN-microcontroller/report/report.md

 Machine Learning is the use of algorithms and statistical models to effectively perform a task, without having to explicitly program the instructions for how to perform this task.
-Instead the algorithms learns to perform the desired function from provided data.
+Instead the algorithms learn to perform the desired function from provided data.

 *Supervised learning* uses a training dataset where each sample is labeled with the correct output.
 These labels are normally provided by manual annotation by humans inspecting the data, a time-intensive and costly process.
-In *unsupervised learning*, models are trained without access to labeled data. but often for cluster analysis (automatic discovery of sample groups).
+In *unsupervised learning*, models are trained without access to labeled data.
+This is often used for cluster analysis (automatic discovery of sample groups).

 Supervised learning techniques can be used for regression and for classification.
 In regression where the goal is to predict a continuous real-valued variable,